 Effects of the Crusades

-While the Crusades ultimately resulted in defeat for Europeans, many argue that they successfully extended the reach of Christianity and Western civilization.
+While the Crusades ultimately resulted in defeat for Europeans and a Muslim victory, many argue that they successfully extended the reach of Christianity and Western civilization.
 The Roman Catholic Church experienced an increase in wealth, and the power of the Pope was elevated after the Crusades ended.